parca-dev/docs/docs/kubernetes.md

 ## Kubernetes label selector

 To further sample targets on Kubernetes use the `--pod-label-selector=` flag.
-For example to only profile Pods with the `app.kubernetes.io/name=my-web-app` label, use `--pod-label-selector=app.kubernetes.io/name=my-web-app`.
+For example, to only profile Pods with the `app.kubernetes.io/name=my-web-app` label, use `--pod-label-selector=app.kubernetes.io/name=my-web-app`.